 - VM templates are regarded as protected VMs and consume license instances.

-- VMs processed with backup copy and tape jobs are not regarded as protected VMs and do not consume license instances.
-These types of jobs provide an additional protection level for VMs that are already protected with backup jobs.
+- VMs and NAS shares processed with backup copy and tape jobs are not regarded as protected VMs and NAS shares and do not consume license instances.
+These types of jobs provide an additional protection level for VMs and NAS shares that are already protected with backup jobs.

 With the socket licensing model, Veeam Backup & Replication is licensed by the number of CPU sockets on protected hosts.
 For more information, see Veeam Licensing Policy.